microsoft/durabletask-netherite/docs/hello-sample.md

 curl http://localhost:7071/api/hellocities
 ```

-Which produces the following output, as expected:
+Which should trigger any breakpoints you have set, and eventually produces the following output, as expected:
 ```
 ["Tokyo","Seattle","London"]
 ```